CrazyKartik/Algorithms/README.md

 # Algorithms
-Implementation of solution of problems using algorithms such as Dynamic Programming, Backtracking, Greedy
+Implementation of solution of problems using algorithms such as Dynamic Programming and Backtracking.